MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Positive Jacobian Proof

-When the shape functions \(\mathbf{N}(\xi,\eta,\zeta)\) are Lagrange polynomials, Equation \ref{equ:jacobianDefinition} becomes a polynomial in \(m\) variables constrained to the hypercube \((0,1)^m\).
-To prove that the Jacobian is positive within this domain, it is needed to rewrite it as a conic combination (i.e., a linear combination with non-negative coefficients) of basis polynomials that are all positive on this hypercube and ensure at least one coefficient is positive.
+Consider the scenario where the global coordinates \(\mathbf{X}\) are not fixed but are polynomial functions of some design parameters, denoted as a vector \(\mathbf{x}=(x_1,\dots,x_m)\in(0,1)^m\).
+Substituting such parameterized \(\mathbf{X}\) into Equation \eqref{equ:jacobianDefinition} makes the Jacobian matrix a polynomial in the \(m\) variables \(x_1,\dots,x_m\).
+To prove that the Jacobian is positive within domain \((0,1)\), it is needed to rewrite it as a conic combination (i.e., a linear combination with non-negative coefficients) of basis polynomials that are all non-negative in the domain.
 Lagrange polynomials are not such a basis.
-This is evident from the one-dimensional case: the only Lagrange polynomials \(\mathbf{N}(\xi)\) guaranteed to be positive over the entire interval \(\xi \in (0,1)\) are the four functions \(1\), \(\xi\), \(1-\xi\), and \(\xi(1-\xi)\).
+This is evident from the one-dimensional case: the only Lagrange polynomials \(\mathbf{N}(\xi)\) guaranteed to be positive over the entire interval \(\xi \in (0,1)\) are four functions \(1\), \(\xi\), \(1-\xi\), and \(\xi(1-\xi)\).
 Any higher-order Lagrange polynomial will become negative on some part of the interval, regardless of node placement.
-This limitation necessitates the use of a positive polynomial basis, such as the Bernstein basis, which is inherently positive on \((0,1)\) for any degree.
-For a parameter vector \(\mathbf{x}\) and its multiple indices \(\mathbf{n}=(n_1,\cdots,n_m)\), where \(n_j\) denotes the highest degree for the \(j\)-th variable, the Bernstein basis are \(B_{\mathbf{i},\mathbf{n}}(\mathbf{x})=\prod_{j=1}^{m}\binom{n_j}{i_j}x_j^{i_j}(1-x_j)^{n_j-i_j}\), where the parameter vector \(\mathbf{x}=(x_1,\cdots,x_m)\in(0,1)^m\), and \(\mathbf{i}=(i_1,\cdots,i_m)\) satisfy \(0\leq i_j\leq n_j\) for all \(j\).
+This limitation necessitates the use of a positive polynomial basis, such as the Bernstein basis, which is positive on \((0,1)\) for any degree.
+For a parameter vector \(\mathbf{x}\) and its multi-index \(\mathbf{n}=(n_1,\dots,n_m)\), where \(n_j\) denotes the highest degree for the \(j\)-th variable, the Bernstein basis is \(B_{\mathbf{i},\mathbf{n}}(\mathbf{x})=\prod_{j=1}^{m}\binom{n_j}{i_j}x_j^{i_j}(1-x_j)^{n_j-i_j}\), where \(\mathbf{x}=(x_1,\dots,x_m)\in(0,1)^m\), and \(\mathbf{i}=(i_1,\dots,i_m)\) satisfies \(0\leq i_j\leq n_j\) for all \(j\).
 The transformation from monomial to Bernstein coefficients is given by Theorem \ref{thm:monomialCoefficientsToBernsteinCoefficients}.
+The proof is given in Appendix \ref{apd:monomialCoefficientsToBernsteinCoefficients}.